cc636489/stock-data-management/README.md

 A Python2.7 solution to the Insight Data Engineering coding challenge (Aug 2018).
 The challenge was to calculate average error of stock price for all matched pairs in two files over a user-defined time window.

+## Description

+My main idea was to use `unordered map` (Dictionary in Python Implementation) to store actual and predicted stock prices.
+I used stock id as keys and a 2D nested list as values, in which it consists of stock price time series from actual.txt and predicted.txt.

 ## Summary

 The code can process the valid sample file containing 99 stocks in 1440 hours in around one second on a Macbook Air with 8GB of RAM, 1.8 GHz Intel Core i5.
 It could process ugly dataset, like missing one or more field of infomation in a line, input typo of stock prices, one empty line in the middle of the file, window size is larger than the actual hours, etc.